LewisDyer/StochasticGames/timelog.md

 ---- | -------- | -------
 14/12/20 | 5.5 hours | Sketched out ideas for evaluating Liar's Dice using game trees, generated smaller example with 2 dice each to demonstrate viability of model checking.
 Started plan for the week, polished status report slightly.
 Defined some more challenge strategies.
 Setup prism-pomdps alias on Windows, will be able to start experiment environment tomorrow.
 15/12/20 | 5.5 hours | Started work on experiment environment, noticed a few things I needed to update in preprocessing to get useful results.
 Started working on developing game trees and understanding how I could export model checking results in order to answer questions about games using rounds.
+16/12/20 | 3 hours | Continued work on game tree construction.
+Supervisor meeting, wrote up minutes, finalised status report.
+Drafted message to designer of 3rd game asking some questions about their design decisions.